-The Director of Learning or Assistant Director of Learning will review the teaching of RE in the school, ensuring that taught content adheres to the locally-agreed syllabus of the REsearch Dorset and BCP SACRE.
+The Director of Learning or Assistant Director of Learning will review the teaching of RE in the school, ensuring that taught content adheres to the locally-agreed BCP syllabus.

-The Director of Learning or Assistant Director of Learning and a nominated member of the governing board will attend the Agreed Syllabus Conference (ASC) to review the locally-agreed syllabus of the REsearch Dorset and BCP SACRE.
+The Director of Learning or Assistant Director of Learning and a nominated member of the governing board will attend the Agreed Syllabus Conference (ASC) to review the locally-agreed BCP syllabus.

-Any changes to the locally-agreed syllabus of the REsearch Dorset and BCP SACRE will be communicated to the headteacher.
-(Anticipated launch January 2023
+Any changes to the locally-agreed syllabus of the BCP SACRE will be communicated to the headteacher.